 Barr included a print from Piranesi' s Carceri series in the exhibition, and defined Piranesi as a proto-cubist.
 In line with Delaunay, Picasso and Braque, Piranesi earned a place in the canon of modern art.
 The coming exhibition picks up where Barr left off, and pursues Piranesi's influence into our own time.

 The exhibition Piranesi and the Modern Age opens in the new National Museum and is based on Victor Plahte Tschudi's research.
 Tschudi is an art historian and professor at the Oslo School of Architecture and Design, and his book of the same title will be published by Princeton University Press in 2021.
-Wenche Volle is Senior Curator at the museum, Ellen J. Lerberg is Senior Curator Learning, and Rikke Lundgreen is Project Manager.
+Wenche Volle is the museum's exhibition Curator, Ellen J. Lerberg is Curator Education, and Rikke Lundgreen is Project Manager.